-That brings me to the second assumption I would like to challenge: that we can solve for data abuses by providing consumers with more transparency and control-in other words, more notice and choice.
-For too long, the policy debate around data collection and abuse has hinged on the principles of notice and choice and whether corresponding opt-in or opt-out rules should govern data collection.
-The notice-and-consent framework began as a sensible application of basic consumer protection principles to privacy-tell consumers what you are doing with their data, secure consent, and keep your promises.
+That brings me to the second question: can we really solve for data abuses by providing consumers with more transparency and control-in other words, more notice and choice?
+I don't think so.

+The notice-and-choice framework began as a sensible application of basic consumer protection principles to privacy: tell consumers what you are doing with their data, secure consent, and keep your promises.
 It also has some intuitive appeal, because it sounds like it is providing users with more autonomy.

 Historically, this is how much of the FTC's data privacy work operated, through cases against companies that misled users about what was happening with their data in violation of the deception prohibition in the FTC Act.
 In those cases, a tell-the-truth remedy might seem apropos: Be honest with users about what you are doing with their data, and you will be fine.
-But that approach simply doubles down on a notice-and-consent universe in which neither notice nor consent is meaningful for most users.
+But that approach simply doubles down on a notice-and-choice universe in which neither notice nor choice is meaningful for most users.

-Notice is mostly in the form of lengthy click-through contracts.
-Few consumers can dedicate the time and legal parsing required to understand them.6 And choice is illusory at best.
-Users do not actually have bargaining power-even if they could read and understand the lengthy terms of contracts they must sign, their options are only to agree and access the service or to refuse and be denied access.
-And, given limited competition in the marketplace, the choice to refuse access may not be a viable one.
+Notice happens mostly in the form of lengthy click-through contracts.
+Few consumers can dedicate the time and legal parsing required to understand them.16 And choice is illusory at best.
+Users do not actually have bargaining power-even if they could read and understand the lengthy terms of contracts they must sign, their options are only to agree or to refuse and be denied access to the services that power modern life.
+Given limited competition in the marketplace, the choice to decline may not be a viable one.
 Choice is fallacious in other ways as well: Many sites are designed to optimize the number of "opt-ins," including through dark patterns, where tricks are employed by designers or developers to make users do something they otherwise would not want to do.
 In other words, what feels like "choice" may in fact be the product of manipulation.